researchstudio-sat/webofneeds/webofneeds/won-node-webapp/doc/linked-data-paging.md

 choose to reload the connections view.
 In the latter case we end up at case (1) and the process can repeat with different max-member-count values.

+**NOTE**: The query parameter "modifiedafter" makes the requests return modified needs or connections.
+However for now it doesnt support paging!